React vs Vue – The CTOs guide to Choosing the Right Framework

 Web applications have been ruling the development landscape for quite some time now— and rightly so.
 All they need from end-users is an internet browser, and the cloud-based functionalities have sweetened the deal for business owners and users alike.
 No wonder enterprises are scrambling to hit the home run when it comes to web app development.

-In this article, we’ll be comparing two very popular web app frameworks— React vs Vue.
-We’d be comparing them across varying parameters such as performance, testability, security, user-experience, developer-availability, and so on.
-And by the end of this comparison you’ll have a crystal clear idea as to which framework suits you next web app development project the most.
+Editor’s note: In this article, Hardik compared both of the frameworks across varying parameters such as performance, testability, security, user experience, developer availability, and so on.
+And by the end of this comparison, you’ll have a crystal clear idea as to which framework suits your next web app development project the most.
 If you’re looking for reliable professional assistance in any of these frameworks, feel free to check out Simform’s web app development offerings.

 What is React?- An overview